 Of course, the government was criticized for the disconnect between what its members were saying on the one hand, and what they were doing on the other.
 This has been a common criticism of the current government: the disconnect between the things its members are saying and things they are doing.
 It is no clearer than in this particular case.

 The Liberals said they would fix it by pretending that ministers of state were in fact full ministers, but that was a pretense.
-As I have explained very clearly, the orders in council, the structure of the way government works, is that ministers of state do not run departments, and their function is to assist the full minister responsible for those areas in carrying out of their functions
+As I have explained very clearly, the orders in council, the structure of the way government works, is that ministers of state do not run departments, and their function is to assist the full minister responsible for those areas in carrying out their functions.

 That would not change with the legislation before us.
 The fact that the legislation introduces a pay increase for those ministers does not at all change the fundamental reality of the way our system works.
 Even to the extent that they were trying to fix this problem, this disconnect between their claims of gender parity and the reality of their cabinet means they have not actually addressed it at all.

 I suggest that there was a much clearer, simpler way for them to have done this.
 They could have shuffled their cabinet if they wanted to have that full equality, that actual parity.
 They could have appointed an equal number of male and female full ministers, and an equal number of male and female ministers of state.
 Again, no one else appoints the cabinet but the .
 It was his choice to claim gender parity, on the one hand, but to appoint all of the women within that cabinet to a clearly junior tier, on the other hand.

 Renaming the ministers, calling them something else, and increasing their pay does not change the fact that they have lesser administrative responsibilities, that they still have to be reporting to another minister in the context of the carrying out of their duties.
 This is what we have.
 We have a salary increase bill for cabinet ministers dressed up in the name of equality.